 Teacher, Josie Woon talks about the potential of Enabling e-Learning community groups to impact on teacher practice.

-Online interaction promotes teacher ownership of learning as they have chosen the focus of their conversations, and completed tasks at times chosen by them (Polly & Hannafin, 2010 in Rate, 2015).
+Online interaction promotes teacher ownership of learning as they have chosen the focus of their conversations and completed tasks at times chosen by them (Polly & Hannafin, 2010 in Rate, 2015).

-Online discussion forums within a community of teachers clearly impacts on their learning and their practice.
+Online discussion forums within a community of teachers clearly impact on their learning and their practice.
 Online discussions make teachers move beyond the individual and into supported and collaborative approaches to reflection and inquiry, which develop their quality reflections (Loughran, 2010 in Rate, 2015).

 Using digital technologies to create, document, and share planning and reflections related to the inquiries provides teachers, leaders, mentors, and coaches with easy access to information.
 They can record comments and provide feedback.